Want to participate in a research study? Help shape the future of investing tools and earn a $60 gift card!

 How Do I Calculate A Price To Earnings Ratio?

 Price to Earnings Ratio = Price per Share ÷ Earnings per Share (EPS)

 P/E of 13.81 = $14.4 ÷ $1.04 (Based on the year to December 2018.)

 A higher P/E ratio implies that investors pay a higher price for the earning power of the business.
 That isn't a good or a bad thing on its own, but a high P/E means that buyers have a higher opinion of the business's prospects, relative to stocks with a lower P/E.

 How Growth Rates Impact P/E Ratios

-It's great to see that Brookline Bancorp grew EPS by 24% in the last year.
-And its annual EPS growth rate over 5 years is 14%.
-With that performance, you might expect an above average P/E ratio.
+Notably, Brookline Bancorp grew EPS by a whopping 54% in the last year.
+And its annual EPS growth rate over 5 years is 9.8%.
+With that performance, I would expect it to have an above average P/E ratio.

 Such spending might be good or bad, overall, but the key point here is that you need to look at debt to understand the P/E ratio in context.

 Is Debt Impacting Brookline Bancorp's P/E?